sleexyz/react-router-r/README.md

 # React Router R

-This library provides a minimal, extensible DSL for writing React Router routes.
+This library provides a middleware-inspired DSL for constructing React Router routes.

 It exposes a function `R`, which takes:

 - 1 - a *path*

 - 2 - a *component*

-- (3...n) -  optional route *mutators*
+- (3...n) - optional route *transformers*, i.e. functions of type `Route → Route`

 and returns a valid [plain route](https://github.com/ReactTraining/react-router/blob/master/docs/API.md#plainroute).